-Public Access: The farm is not open to the public.
+The farm and meadow are not open to the public.
 However, the Stowe Recreation Path passes along the property next to the West Branch of the Little River and can be accessed via Thompson Park off of the Mountain Road opposite Landmark Meadow (located 2.7 miles west of the Route 108/100 intersection in Stowe village).

 - Conserved in 1998

 I wanted to keep this land as a viable farm, big enough for it to stay a farm in the future.Paul Percy, Stowe farmer